 Frances joined Birketts in September 2019 as a Senior Associate in our Charities Team and is based in our Norwich office.
-In November 2020 Frances was appointed Deputy Registrar to the Diocese of Norwich and the Diocese of London, working closely with Stuart Jones.
-Frances specialises in charity and ecclesiastical law, and the law as it relates to matters of art and heritage.
-She also has extensive experience in education law.
+Frances specialises in charity and ecclesiastical law, and is the Deputy Registrar for the Diocese of Norwich and the Diocese of London.
+She also has extensive experience in education law (particularly relating to Church of England schools and HFE institutions), as well as expertise in the law as it relates to matters of art and heritage.

 Frances trained and qualified in 2011 at a magic circle law firm, where she worked on a number of high profile and high worth transactions, focusing on mergers and acquisitions.
-Prior to entering the legal profession Frances enjoyed a career in the art world, working for Bonhams Auctioneers for four years.
-She has a Master’s degree in the History of Art and is well placed to offer advice on legal issues as they affect matters of art and heritage, cultural property, or private or commercial clients in that sector, particularly charitable institutions with valuable collections.
+Prior to entering the legal profession Frances enjoyed a career in the art world, working for Bonhams.
+She has a Master’s degree in the History of Art and a certificate in Art Law from Sotheby’s Institute, so is well placed to offer advice on legal issues as they affect matters of art and heritage, cultural property, or private or commercial clients in that sector, particularly charitable institutions with valuable collections.

-Frances is a trustee and committee member of the Ecclesiastical Law Society and was appointed a trustee of the Norwich Historic Churches Trust after moving to Norwich in September 2019.
-She is a member of the Charity Law Association (joining their working parties where relevant), Ecclesiastical Law Association, Education Law Association, Heritage Alliance and the Institute of Art and Law.
+Frances is a trustee and committee member of the Ecclesiastical Law Society and is a trustee of the Norwich Historic Churches Trust.
+She is a member of the Charity Law Association (and was a panel member of its permanent endowment working party), Ecclesiastical Law Association, Education Law Association, Heritage Alliance and the Institute of Art and Law.
 Frances is also on the panel of professional advisers to the Association of English Cathedrals, providing legal advice to cathedrals and major parish churches across the country.